keboola/db-extractors/apps/db-extractor-redshift/README.md

 ## Running Tests

+1. Create Redshift cluster and S3 bucket from CloudFormation template `aws-services.json`
-To run tests, copy set-env.template.sh to set-env.sh and fill in your values for the environment variables.
-Then:
+2. Copy set-env.template.sh to set-env.sh and fill in you Redshift and S3 credentials
+3. Run the tests:

 ```
 source set-env.sh && docker-compose run --rm app